yg211/acl20-ref-free-eval/README.md

-# SUPERT: Unsupervised Summarization Evaluation & Generation
+# SUPERT: Unsupervised Multi-Document Summarization Evaluation & Generation

-This project includes the source code for the paper **SUPERT: Towards New Frontiers in Unsupervised Evaluation Metrics forMulti-Document Summarization**, to appear at ACL 2020.
+This project includes the source code for the paper **SUPERT: Towards New Frontiers in Unsupervised Evaluation Metrics for Multi-Document Summarization**, to appear at ACL 2020.

 **Highlighted Features**